hapax/hapax.github.io/assets/teaching.md

 restrict advanced classes to those who enjoy it, the "natural walkers" who trudge tirelessly and without complaint for hours.
 They appear to have the most potential.
-But if walking is a skill that can be *developed*, rather than a natural ability, like double-jointedness, you're either born with or not?
+But what if walking is a skill that can be *developed*, rather than a natural ability, like double-jointedness, you're either born with or not?
-If it can be developing, then just taking natural walkers cuts us off from a huge reservoir of talent: the students who could become good hikers if they were motivated to walk.
+If so, then just taking natural walkers ignores a huge reservoir of talent: the students who could become good hikers if they were motivated to walk.

 There is a simple way to develop good hikers and maximise access to